MaximoMoyer/Favorite-Projects-During-School/README.md

 # MyProjects

 This is a repository that shows a small selection of my favorite ML, Web Development/scraping, and multi-class Java projects.
 Please note some of these projects have code not written by me, though the majority of each project I did develop.
+If I had to chose one project for you to check out it would be Bitcoin_Transaction_Prediction.
+Here, a variant of a published paper from Georgia Tech on deep graph learning was implemented to predict if two bitcoin accounts will transact given their histories and placement in the transaction graph!

 ## Projects in this repository